apache/buildstream/doc/source/format.rst

        integration-commands:
        - /usr/bin/update-fancy-feature-cache

+   # Specify a user id and group id to use in the build sandbox.
+   sandbox:
+     build-uid: 0
+     build-gid: 0

 For most use cases you would not need to specify this much detail, we've provided details here in order to have a more complete initial example.